benjaminbergstein/blog/app/content/blog/engineering/nginx-as-docker-proxy/index.md

 [Docker development workflow](/engineering/docker-development-with-make/).
 For personal projects, I like to develop on a [Digital Ocean Droplet](https://www.digitalocean.com/products/droplets/) over SSH.
-This works well with my docker workflow, as setting up the machine to develop is as easy as running a make target.
+This works well with my docker workflow, as I can simply run `make build start` to build and and start my docker containers, and I'm good to go.
 This during periods when I am not developing much, I can simply destroy the droplet.

-However, when building a project with multiple services, such as a React client with a GraphQL backend, it can become difficult to recall which service is running on which public port.
-For the sake of convenience, I've worked out a way to run traffic through Nginx, and use regular expressions to dynamically route to the appropriate container.
+However, when building a project with multiple services, such as a browser or mobile client with a separate REST or GraphQL backend, it is easiest to have hostnames that communicate which service is running rather than simply recalling based on port number.
+To that end, I run all traffic on port 80 through Nginx, which uses regular expressions to dynamically route to the appropriate container.
 For example, a request to `http://container.8080.mydomain.com` is routed to port 8080 on a container called `container`.
+This allows nice browser bar completion when opening up the page.

 This walkthrough assumes familiarity with [docker](https://www.docker.com/) and [nginx](https://www.nginx.com/), and assumes you have a server running